Personal branding is the best way to reach more audiences and create a global persona.

 Because according to one academic study, 94% of the time someone’s first impression is based on design, and it only takes 50 milliseconds for that split-second decision to get made.

-So a massive part of creating a personal brand is looking the part in the first place.
+A massive part of creating a personal brand is looking the part.
+There’s a secondary benefit as well.

-Consistent design helps them become recognizable no matter where they decide to post or interact online, from their own to media sites like Entreprenuer.com or even Facebook and Twitter.
+Consistent design helps them become recognizable no matter where they decide to post or interact online, from their websites to media sites like Entrepreneur.com or even Facebook and Twitter.

-The first step to that is your own brand mark or logo.
+The first step to accomplish that is creating your brand’s mark or logo.
 Here are some of my favorite resources to make it happen.

 99designs crowdsources design samples from people all over the world.
 So you can set a budget and explain what you’re looking for, then sit back and watch designers start submitting ideas.